 WordPress VIP isn’t usually listed on the main WordPress.com website.
 It has a separate website and it works much differently than their other paid plans.

-WordPress VIP is a managed hosting plan that’s specifically geared toward high-profile and high-traffic websites.
-The VIP site does not list prices, but the prices typically range from $5,000 to $25,000 a month.
+WordPress VIP is a managed hosting plan that’s specifically geared toward high-profile and high-traffic websites, but the prices start from $25,000 a month.
 Yeah, not a realistic plan for bloggers to even need—this one’s more for big businesses.